dgraph-io/dgraph/wiki/content/graphql/schema/types.md

 GraphQL interfaces allow you to define a generic pattern that multiple types follow.
 When a type implements an interface, that means it has all fields of the interface and some extras.

+{{% notice "note" %}}
-When a type implements an interface, GraphQL requires that the type repeats all the fields from the interface, but that's just boilerplate and a maintenance problem, so Dgraph doesn't need that repetition in the input schema and will generate the correct GraphQL for you.
+When a type implements an interface, GraphQL requires that the type repeats all the fields from the interface.
+{{% /notice %}}

-For example, the following defines the schema for posts with comment threads; Dgraph will fill in the `Question` and `Comment` types to make the full GraphQL types.
+The following example defines the schema for posts with comment threads.
+As mentioned, GraphQL requires that the `Question` and `Comment` types repeat the fields from the `Post` interface.

 ```graphql
 interface Post {